regardfs/Anti-Crawler/README.md

 # Anti-Crawler
-format nginx access log and anti crawler by user behaviour
+format nginx access log and anti crawler by user behaviour.
+> Wait for refactoring and optimizing